locphan87/react-native-boilerplate/docs/CONVENTION.md

 > Why: It's hard to find type definitions that are randomly defined in the module

-* Complex function definition on top of the function
+* Complex function definition above the function

 > Why: **Inline** function definitions are hard to read and maintenance